 The Montessori Primary Classrooms

-At Renaissance, each hands-on activity, each academic experience allows your child to develop self-mastery.
-Here, children learn at their own pace––a lot faster than you might think––preparing them for a structured and more successful future.
+At RMA, each hands-on activity and academic experience allows your child to develop self-mastery.
+Here, children learn at their own pace–a lot faster than you might think–preparing them for a structured and more successful future.

 A child who has become master of his acts through long, pleasant and interesting activities in which he has engaged, is a child filled with health and joy and remarkable for his calmness and discipline.
 Maria Montessori Quote with picture of kids learning